Student services and resources are available by appointment and walk-in, via phone, video chat and email during the COVID-19 pandemic.

 Blackboard can be accessed through the portal or through the Blackboard App on your mobile device.
 The Blackboard App is free to download and available at the Google Play Store or the Apple App Store.
 Use it to download content, receive PUSH notifications when new items are added to your courses, and to join a Collaborate Ultra session.
 Blackboard is also available via a mobile browser on your mobile device at bb.cod.edu.

-Many Library resources are available through the Library’s website.
-Students can access databases and e-resources, find research guides, monitor their library accounts, request interlibrary loan materials, and chat with a librarian online.
+Many Library resources are also available online.
+Students and employees can access databases and e-resources from anywhere using their COD network credentials, and all users can find research guides, monitor their library account, request interlibrary loan materials, chat with a librarian online, and set up a virtual research appointment.

 Learning Commons services will be available online only.
 Online academic assistance is available for Math Assistance; Tutoring Services; and Writing, Reading, Speech Assistance.